beansai/beans-tutorials/what-if/assignee-location-and-staleness/README.md

 <img src="../assets/images/beans-128x128.png" align="right" />

 # Assignee Location and Staleness

 ![stops](assets/images/stops.png)

 Let's say we have 2 stops and 3 routes for what-if observation.

-Two Stops to consider (Right of the map, black)
+- Two stops (Right of the map, Black)
-- We have stop stops with black color on the right of the map.

-Via della 47e56245 (Top of the map, blue)
-- It is not associated with an assignee.
+- Via della 47e56245 (Top of the map, blue) - It is not associated with an assignee.

-Via Spina e4630dbb (Right of the map, Red)
-- It is associated with an assignee
+- Via Spina e4630dbb (Right of the map, Red) - Associated with assignee but location was updated long time ago.
-- The assignee's location was updated within 60 minutes of the request.

-Via Zamboni 7e95ff31 (Left of the map, Yellow)
-- It is associated with an assignee
+- Via Zamboni 7e95ff31 (Left of the map, Yellow) - Associated with assignee but location is never updated.
-- The assignee's location has been not updated for more than 60 minutes.

 ## Table of contents
 - [Assignee Location and Staleness](#assignee-location-and-staleness)